mpnally/Terrifically-Simple-JSON/README.md

 willing to accept that friction.
 I believe those features may be important for RDF's ambitions as an internet-scale information model but are not important for most API programming needs.
 Those features also contribute significantly to the complexity of standard JSON representations of RDF, especially JSON-LD, whose complexity is likely to be fatal in my opinion, but also RDF/JSON.
 Hence the need for Terrifically Simple JSON.

+## Not a media type?
+Really?

+I may be on shaky ground here.
+I do not think the 3 constraints constitute a media type and neither does the `_isA` property, because it is just part of the data, but it would be reasonable to say that `_id` and `idNotation` together constitute the definition of a media type.
+For `_id`, you could possibly argue that it is just part of the data, and therefore doesn't warrent a media type, but it's hard to make that case for `idNotation`.
+If I were to introduce a media type, I would make a smaller document for the media type that only documented `_id` and `_idNotation` and reference it from here.